 Table 3: Number of product updates submitted to the UMD software provisioning process by internal and external technology providers, and the number of rejected updates.

-shows as the number of critical quality criteria failed during the verification or the number of critical bugs discovered during the staged rollout is very low, less than 1% rejection rate for EMI and less than 7% for IGE.
+Table 3 shows as the number of critical quality criteria failed during the verification or the number of critical bugs discovered during the staged rollout is very low, less than 1% rejection rate for EMI and less than 7% for IGE.

 The number of rejected components is not the only metric that should be considered assessing the positive impact of the UMD quality verification process on the production infrastructure.
 In most cases the issues identified during verification or staged rollout are not critical, or – even if the problem reported is critical - the developers can provide a workaround to solve the efficaciously mitigate the issue, and the product qualifies for the UMD release.